5 best stock trading demo accounts in comparison for beginners

 When sorting by exchange, the available countries are Amsterdam, Brussels, Copenhagen, Frankfurt, Helsinki, Hong Kong, Lisbon, London, Madrid, Milan, NASDAQ, NYSE, Oslo, Paris, Saudi Arabia, Stockholm, and Zurich.
 Stocks of some of the most famous companies can be traded with eToro.
-A couple of examples are Nike, Coca-Cola, Apple, Disney, Tesla, and Microsoft.
+Some examples are Nike, Coca-Cola, Apple, Disney, Tesla, and Microsoft.

-The great thing about eToro’s trading platform is it offers ease of use.
-Not only is it organized and pleasant to look at, but it also features technical analysis and useful trading tools.
-This makes it the perfect environment for newbie traders to train on.
+The great thing about eToro’s trading platform is its ease of use.
+Not only is it organized and pleasant to look at, but it also features technical analysis and helpful trading tools.
+This makes it the perfect environment for newbie traders to train.

-Social trading and copy trading is another key feature of the platform.
-This basically allows newbie traders to get a second opinion from well-seasoned traders using the same platform.
-This also allows beginners to mirror other traders’ strategy to see if it’s ideal for the specific asset they are practicing to trade.
+Social trading and copy trading is other key feature of the platform.
+This allows newbie traders to get a second opinion from well-seasoned traders using the same platform.
+This also allows beginners to mirror other traders’ strategies to see if it’s ideal for the specific asset they are practicing to trade.

-Etoro’s platform supports a number of languages.
-These are Finnish, Vietnamese, Thai, Danish, Romanian, Czech, Swedish, Portuguese, Norwegian, Dutch, Polish, French, Arabic, Simplified and Traditional Chinese, Russian, Italian, Spanish, German, and English.
+Etoro’s platform supports many languages.
+These are Finnish, Vietnamese, Thai, Danish, Romanian, Czech, Swedish, Portuguese, Norwegian, Dutch, Polish, French, Arabic, Simplified, and Traditional Chinese, Russian, Italian, Spanish, German, and English.

-Markets.com was founded in 2008 and has been offering seamless trading and investments in different financial markets around the world ever since.
+Markets.com was founded in 2008 and had been offering seamless trading and investments in different financial markets worldwide.
 With a wide range of assets and trading tools, this broker has won the award of Best Trading Platform 2020 and many more.
 Today, Markets.com is a part of a former TradeTech Group, Finalto Limited.

 The global markets are sorted into different categories.
 These categories are goods and services, technology, basic materials, financials, industrials, energy, healthcare, utilities, and telecom.
 Below is a list of their primary stocks.